AlexanderIzu/2nd-semester-exam-linux-server-landing-page/README.md

 - **The Deployed Landing Page (Secure HTTPS Link)**: [https://web.izuchukwu.mooo.com](https://web.izuchukwu.mooo.com)

+*For visual reference, see the snapshot at the beginning of this README to view the landing page in action.*

 ### What’s Inside the Repository 📦
 Here’s a rundown of what you’ll find in this repository: